CBMIWU/AMIA2017Workshop_JupyterNotebook/installation_instructions.md

 Anaconda R essentials comes with 80+ R packages such as dplyr and ggplot2.

 ## Option 2.
-Installing Jupyter on Docker (in general).
+Installing Jupyter on Docker (Windows, Mac, Linux)

 Minimum System Requirements: macOS 10.8 “Mountain Lion” or newer is required.
 Linux version is also available.
 Your system should be 64-bit.

-NOTE: $ (dollar sign) Designates start of command you will run in Docker Quickstart window
+NOTE: $ (dollar sign) designates start of command you will run in Docker.

 1. Download Docker Toolbox Installer and run it - https://www.docker.com/products/docker-toolbox.
 If you are running a newer version of macOS (10.10.3 Yosemite or newer), you may download full Docker for Mac: https://download.docker.com/mac/stable/Docker.dmg
 2. Start Docker Quickstart and let Docker start up.
 Make a note of the IP for default machine displayed below the whale picture.
 You will need to use it for Jupyter Server URL later.
-3. Start up a docker machine, a) with default configuration or b) with specific configuration (allocates 6GB of RAM, but you can adjust that value)
+3. Start up a docker machine, a) with default configuration
 ```
 `$ docker-machine ssh default`
 ```
-OR
+OR b) with specific configuration (allocates 6GB of RAM, but you can adjust that value)
 ```
 `$ docker-machine rm default`
 `$ docker-machine create -d virtualbox --virtualbox-memory=6144 --virtualbox-cpu-count=2 --virtualbox-disk-size=50000 default`